loro-dev/loro/README.md

 > ⚠️ **Notice**: The current API and encoding schema of Loro are **experimental** and **subject to change**.
 You should not use it in production.

 Loro is a [CRDTs(Conflict-free Replicated Data Types)](https://crdt.tech/) library that makes building [local-first apps][local-first] easier.

-Loro is currently available for JavaScript (via WASM) and Rust developers.
+It is currently available for JavaScript (via WASM) and Rust developers.

-Explore our vision in our blog: [**Reimagine State Management with CRDTs**](https://loro.dev/blog/loro-now-open-source).
+Explore our vision in our blog: [**✨ Reimagine State Management with CRDTs**](https://loro.dev/blog/loro-now-open-source).

 # Features